paultopia/gobbledygook/content/pages/syllabus.md

 ### Week 1

 Coverage: Basic ideas of programming, units of computation, functions and loops.
 Computational logic and legal logic, law as computation.
 We will front-load the quantity of reading a little heavily to get us started quickly, but it'll ease off as we move on to more conceptually difficult material.
 (Also, I know the reading seems like a lot, but it goes faster than cases in 1L year!)
+In particular, don't feel obliged to fully absorb everything from Python for Everybody on the first reading.
+Just read it quickly so you get a feel for the terrain, and then more carefully read the stuff posted on this site, then dig back into Python for Everybody to fill out the details.

 For **Monday**, read the [Introduction to Python on this site]({filename}../Lessons/python_intro.md) and the [first Python lesson]({filename}../Lessons/basic_intro.ipynb).
 Read pages 1-55 of Python for Everybody.
 Also read the [Software Carpentry lesson on loops](http://swcarpentry.github.io/python-novice-inflammation/02-loop/index.html).